lucee/Lucee/README.md

 Lucee uses [TestBox](https://testbox.ortusbooks.com/) as our test framework, we have a customised CFML wrapper around TestBox which can be found in the root directory under [/test](https://github.com/lucee/Lucee/tree/6.0/test).

-The test suites use a range of Test Services, like s3, database, ftp, etc. You can see how they are configured in [_setupTestServices.cfc](https://github.com/lucee/Lucee/blob/6.0/test/_setupTestServices.cfc) via the source code.
+The test suites use a range of Test Services, like S3, database, FTP, etc. You can see how they are configured in [_setupTestServices.cfc](https://github.com/lucee/Lucee/blob/6.0/test/_setupTestServices.cfc) via the source code.

 ## Getting Help